-Kailua Beach is located on the windward (eastern) shore of the island of Oahu, Hawaii.
-While Kailua Beach is relatively stable, it is still at risk from a number of threats including overdevelopment and sea level rise.
-The University of Hawaii Sea Grant College Program (UHSG) has partnered with the Hawaii Department of Land and Natural Resources (DLNR) and the Office of Conservation and Coastal Lands (OCCL) to develop a comprehensive beach and dune management and land use development plan for Kailua Beach.
-The plan is intended to provide long-term recommendations and strategies for adapting to climate change.
+Kailua Beach is located on the windward (eastern) shore of the island of O‘ahu.
+While Kailua Beach is currently relatively stable, it is still at risk from a number of threats including overdevelopment and sea level rise.
+In 2010, the University of Hawai‘i Sea Grant College Program (UHSG) partnered with the Hawai‘i Department of Land and Natural Resources (DLNR) and the Office of Conservation and Coastal Lands (OCCL) to develop a comprehensive beach and dune management and land use development plan for Kailua Beach.
+The plan provides long-term recommendations and strategies for adapting to climate change.

-Kailua Beach is a crescent-shaped carbonate beach approximately two miles long located on the windward coast of Oahu, Hawaii.
+Kailua Beach is a crescent-shaped carbonate beach approximately two miles long located on the windward coast of O‘ahu, Hawai‘i.
 It is an intact beach and dune system with no shoreline armoring.
 The town of Kailua, primarily a residential community, abuts most of the beach.
-Kailua Beach is a dynamic coastal system with an alternating pattern of accretion and coastal erosion seen throughout its history; a 2009 University of Hawaii erosion mapping study revealed a long-term accretion trend in the North-Central section of Kailua Beach and an erosion trend in the southern section.
+Kailua Beach is a dynamic coastal system with an alternating pattern of accretion and coastal erosion seen throughout its history.
+A 2009 University of Hawai‘i erosion mapping study revealed a long-term accretion trend in the north-central section of Kailua Beach and an erosion trend in the southern section.
 In general, however, Kailua Beach is not eroding substantially and is actually an accreting beach, having grown wider by a half meter per year over the last 70 years.
+This accretion trend is expected to reverse and start eroding with the onset of increased rate of sea level rise in the coming decades.
 Nevertheless, a number of threats may expose Kailua Beach to continued and increased erosion including:

 - ineffective sand management practices in Kailua Beach Park;

 - aggressive dune alteration and landscaping;